filip-ch9/swagger2application/README.md

 run the application

-go to your localhost port and ad this - swagger-ui.html # you should be able to see the swagger ui write crud operations # try out the methods
+go to your localhost port and add this - swagger-ui.html # you should be able to see the swagger ui write crud operations # try out the methods

 to import the project into postman copy the same url